 Set in the oldest surviving state capitol west of the Mississippi River, the Old State House Museum has been designated a National Historic Landmark, though it is probably best known throughout the country as the scene of President Clinton's 1992 and 1996 election night celebrations.
 This magnificent Greek Revival structure houses a multimedia museum of Arkansas history with a special emphasis on women's history, political history and historical programming for school children.
 This Little Rock museum also has nationally recognized collections of Civil War battle flags, the inaugural gowns of governors' wives, Arkansas art pottery and African-American quilts.

 Outlets of Little Rock

-Outlets of Little Rock is a shopping destination featuring outlet stores including H&M, Banana Republic Factory Outlet, J.Crew Factory, Nike Factory Store, Under Armour Factory House and more.
+Outlets of Little Rock, the state's first outlet center, is a shopping destination featuring some of the nation's most popular brand names.
 Outlets of Little Rock is located at the I-30 and I-430 interchange adjacent to Bass Pro Shops, Dave & Buster’s, and more.

 Petit Jean State Park

 The natural beauty and ancient geology of the legendary Petit Jean Mountain inspired the creation of Arkansas’ first state park and with it our state park system.
 This flagship of the state parks system encompasses acres of rare natural beauty -- an abundance of unmarred woods, ravines, streams, springs, spectacular views and interesting ecological formations preserved almost as French explorers found them 300 years ago.
 In addition to cabins and the park's Mather Lodge, the park has a restaurant, swimming pools, campsites, boating, fishing, several hiking trails and the spectacular 95-foot Cedar Falls.